-CHO CHUTU cters by identifying who spoke each of these lines.
-"You're gonna be like Aquaman?
+1 "You're gonna be like Aquaman?
 Get the fish to fight for you?"
-"I hate to study.
+2 "I hate to study.
 I've been guaranteed admission with a full scholarship to New Rome University, but they're still requiring me to pass all my high school courses and score well on the SAT.
 Can you believe that?
 Not to mention I have to pass the DSTOMP."
-"I was thrilled that some of my old skill remained intact, but I imagined Chiron would be annoyed if I drove the entire music class into major depression."
-"I hate bugs."
-"Peaches.
+3 "I was thrilled that some of my old skill remained intact, but I imagined Chiron would be annoyed if I drove the entire music class into major depression."
+4 "I hate bugs."
+5 "Peaches.
 Where is that stupid diaper demon when we need him?"
-"That pretty much describes my entire life: Because Poseidon."
-"Does that mean the Ares cabin should stick Apollo's head in a toilet?"
-"When in doubt, I usually assumed the conversation was about me."
-"Suck it up.
+6 "That pretty much describes my entire life: Because Poseidon ."
+7 "When in doubt.
+I usually assumed the conversation was about me."
+8 "When in doubt, I usually assumed the conversation was about me."
+9 "Suck it up.
 Winners don't complain."
-"You can do it, Dad.
+10 "You can do it, Dad.
 You're already good.
 Very good.
 You've just got to adjust your expectations.
 Be patient; be brave.
 You'll get better."
-"You call me a TELEMARKETER?
+11 "You call me a TELEMARKETER?
 We run a full-service PR firm!"
-"You cannot die here.
+12 "You cannot die here.
 You have work to do.
 You made an oath."
-"Showers are good.
+13 "Showers are good.
 Perhaps not as good as bacon, but good."
-"Peace, Apollo.
+14 "Peace, Apollo.
 I don't want to bum you out, but we need to talk."
-"Nothing is more tragic than loving someone to the depths of your soul and knowing they cannot and will not ever love you back."
-"Zeus did not answer.
+15 "Nothing is more tragic than loving someone to the depths of your soul and knowing they cannot and will not ever love you back."
+16 "Zeus did not answer.
 He was probably too busy recording my humiliation to share on Snapchat."
-"Will you be my buddy?"
-"Things can turn out differently, Apollo.
+17 "Will you be my buddy?"
+18 "Things can turn out differently, Apollo.
 That's the nice thing about being human.
 We only have one life, but we can choose what kind of story it's going to be."
-"No. No more.
+19 - "No. No more.
 You can't give up on Meg.
 You guys are bound together.
 Besides, she's one of the good guys."
-"Whoa, buddy!
+20 "Whoa, buddy!
 We've talked about this.
-No blowtorching public monume
+No blowtorching public monuments!"